sukanyasravasti/azure-self-healing-infra/README.md

 - How to run this workflow:
 1. Clone this repo
 2. Set GitHub Secrets (SPN info)
-GitHub → Your Repo → Settings → Secrets and variables → Actions → New repository secret
+- GitHub → Your Repo → Settings → Secrets and variables → Actions → New repository secret
-AZURE_CLIENT_ID	Your Service Principal App (client) ID AZURE_CLIENT_SECRET	Your Service Principal Secret (password) AZURE_TENANT_ID	Your Azure AD tenant ID AZURE_SUBSCRIPTION_ID	Your Azure Subscription ID
+- AZURE_CLIENT_ID: 	Your Service Principal App (client) ID
+- AZURE_CLIENT_SECRET:	Your Service Principal Secret (password)
+- AZURE_TENANT_ID:	Your Azure AD tenant ID
+- AZURE_SUBSCRIPTION_ID:	Your Azure Subscription ID

 3. Update deploy.yml with your real Azure names